evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 ## Exterior

+The Nio EL7, with dimensions of 4912 mm in length, 1987 mm in width, and 1720 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 7 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 20 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is a standard function for the side doors.